Wildlife TRAPS Project Officer - Central Africa

 Responsible for ensuring Wildlife-TRAPS Project work plan activities are successfully implemented and results secured, and that delivery is effectively coordinated with the Project Leader, and project counterparts in Africa/Asia and others across the TRAFFIC network.

-Organising and supporting the delivery of activities and interventions in Africa.
+Organising and supporting the delivery of activities and interventions under Phase I and II of the project.

-Helping to establish and maintain relationships and support dialogue amongst an ‘international community’ of Wildlife TRAPS stakeholders and collaborators including both private and public sectors, and with particular attention to engaging experts from human/animal health on issues of zoonotic threat mitigation;
+Helping to establish and maintain relationships and support dialogue amongst an ‘international community’ of Wildlife TRAPS stakeholders and collaborators including both private and public sectors;

-Helping to manage relationships with relevant USAID missions and to ensure the Wildlife TRAPS Project integrates productively with other USAID funded initiatives and programmes operating both within and between Africa and Asia.
+Helping to manage relationships with relevant USAID missions and to ensure the Wildlife TRAPS Project integrates productively with other relevant USAID-funded initiatives and programmes.

-Supporting a rigorous evaluation process for activities and interventions delivered through Phase II of the project in particular; capturing and communicating the findings from this in order to amplify Wildlife TRAPS impact where feasible and appropriate.
+Ensuring monitoring and evaluation process for activities and interventions delivered through the project; capturing and communicating the findings from this in order to amplify Wildlife TRAPS impact where feasible and appropriate.

 Supporting project management processes, including maintaining appropriate records and preparing financial and technical reporting information as required.

-Supporting the Project Leader in ensuring this high profile project delivers a lasting impact.
+Supporting the Wildlife TRAPS Project Leader in ensuring this high-profile project delivers a lasting impact at the intersection of wildlife trade risk reduction and One Health.

-Assess governments’ actions and practical steps towards satisfying commitments to various regional frameworks, declarations and initiatives such as: Sub-regional action plan for strengthening the implementation of wildlife national laws (PAPECALF) of the Central African Forest Commission (COMIFAC), Marrakesh Declaration, Congo Forest Basin Partnership (CBFP), and AFRICA-TWIX.
+Assess governments’ actions and practical steps towards satisfying commitments to various regional frameworks, declarations and initiatives such as: the newly adopted Sub-regional action plan for strengthening the implementation of wildlife national laws (PAPECALF II) of the Central African Forest Commission (COMIFAC) by the Council of Ministers, \Marrakesh Declaration, Congo Forest Basin Partnership (CBFP), and Africa TWIX.

-Develop activities to inform and increase understanding amongst government, inter-government, private sector and civil society representatives around how trans-continental wildlife trafficking can be relevant to institutions dealing with broader issues; including for example, the wider trade agenda, zoonotic spillover risks, linkages with human and animal health, good governance, corruption and food security.
+Develop activities to inform and increase understanding amongst government, inter-government, private sector and civil society representatives around how wild animal trade (legal and illegal) can be relevant to institutions dealing with broader issues; including for example, the wider trade agenda, zoonotic spillover risks, linkages with human and animal health, good governance, corruption and food security.

-Provide thoughtful input into the production of quarterly/annual reports and work plans and other documents.
+Provide timely and thoughtful input into the production of quarterly/annual reports and work plans and other documents.

 TRAFFIC’s Information Systems Management

-Overall responsibility for information management of the project in the Africa region;
+Overall responsibility for information management of the project in the region.

 Carries out data input, and regular analysis in central Africa, for internal purposes and to provide to relevant external fora/organisations/institutes.

-Provide support to fundraising efforts which complement the delivery of the Wildlife TRAPS Project.
+Provide support to fundraising efforts for research and analysis which complement the delivery of the Wildlife TRAPS Project.

-Support research and development of innovative technologies for data collection, analysis and presentation in general and on wildlife trade and zoonotic threats specifically.
+Support research and development of innovative technologies for data collection, analysis and presentation.

-• A university degree in a relevant discipline (e.g., biology, political science, social science, international relations, law or economics).
+• A university degree in a relevant discipline (e.g., biology, veterinary science, political science, social science, international relations, law or economics).

-At least 5 years’ experience in wildlife conservation and sustainable development issues, preferably with an international Non-Governmental Organization (NGO) or Inter-Governmental Organization (IGO).
+• At least 7 years’ experience in wildlife conservation and sustainable development issues, preferably with an international Non-Governmental Organization (NGO) or Inter-Governmental Organization (IGO).
+Experience within the wider One Health arena is an advantage.

-Strong working knowledge of political and policy making processes within Central/West and East Africa
+• Strong working knowledge of political and policy making processes within Central Africa.

-National and or regional/international policy advocacy experience including high level political negotiations preferably within a Central/West and East Africa context.
+• National and or regional/international policy advocacy experience including high level political negotiations preferably within a Central Africa context.

-Fluency in spoken and written French and English, with skills in any other language an advantage.
+• Fluency in spoken and written French and English.

 Applicants are requested to apply online through the HR Management System, by opening the vacancy announcement and pressing the "Apply" button.